Quafadas/mill_client/readme.md

 3. The junit dependency removed
 4. The mill codebase itself (through the magic of chatGPT) rewritten into the closest scala code that followed the original java implementation

-This branch passes the tests on the JVM
+This branch passes the tests on the JVM.
+This makes me believe a pure scala port of the mill client is feasible.

 ```
 git checkout utest_lift